brendankellyODG/opendatagroup.github.io/Product Manuals/Configuration/index.md

 secret://secret1
 ```

-FastScore will look for `secret1` in the default /run/secrets directory
+ModelOp Center will look for `secret1` in the default /run/secrets directory

 #### Relative path OVERRIDE